litzinetz-de/OpenVoucher/readme.txt

 OpenVoucher is an open source voucher-system for authenticating guests in your wifi or cable network.
 It is designed to be easy to use for anyone who wants to issue vouchers.

-For further information and installation how to's, thee the project's homepage:
+For further information and installation how to's, see the project's homepage:

 http://www.openvoucher.org/